gramulos/photoz-api/README.md

 # 1. Configuring .env file
 .env file is required for project to start working properly.
 1. Create copy of .env.template file and rename it to .env
+2. In project root folder, create `uploads` folder.
+Inside `uploads` folder create `images` folder.
-2. Set your own SESSION_SECRET, JWT_SECRET
+3. Set your own SESSION_SECRET, JWT_SECRET
-3. Change HOST_PORT if it differ than default 3000
+4. Change HOST_PORT if it differ than default 3000

 # 2. Project scripts
 1. If you just cloned the project then you need to install all dependencies by running command: